 SAQ Validation Type B-IP (SAQ B-IP)

-In order to qualify for SAQ B-IP, the merchant must use a PTS approved payment terminal with an IP connection.
+To qualify for SAQ B-IP, the merchant must use a PTS-approved payment terminal with an IP connection.
 The terminal cannot store cardholder data and is only applicable to non-e-commerce merchants.
-An example of a PTS approved terminal would be a Verifone vx520.
+An example of a PTS-approved terminal would be a Verifone vx520.

 SAQ Validation Type C (SAQ C)

-SAQ C is applicable to merchants that have a payment application system connected to the internet that doesn’t store cardholder data.
+SAQ C applies to merchants that have a payment application system connected to the internet that doesn’t store cardholder data.
 PCI Security Standards Council (SSC) maintains a list of approved and validated payment applications that meet specific guidelines for secure credit card processing.

 SAQ Validation Type C-VT (SAQ C-VT)